LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 	List<ISelectable>      selectables = new List<ISelectable>();
 	Func<Vector3, Vector2> worldToScreenPointDelegate;
 ```
-We cache the `worldToScreenPointDelegate` so we don't allocate a new one for every selectables.
+We cache the `worldToScreenPointDelegate` so we don't have to allocate a new one for every selectables.
 ``` csharp
 	Vector3    lastCameraPosition;
 	Quaternion lastCameraRotation;